JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/text/fill_text.rst

 Description
 -----------
-This node fill the empty characters by a string based on a defined number of characters.
+This node fills the empty characters by a string based on a defined number of characters.

 Suppose you have the string "AN", if you defined the length as "5" then you have "AN   " (notice the 3 empty spaces).Then those empty spaces will be filled by the